alttch/bma-info/eva4/include/repl.rst

 otherwise the telemetry is ignored in both push and pull.

-Untrusted nodes should provide their telemetry via bulk topics only, in encrypted way only.
+Untrusted nodes should provide their telemetry via bulk topics only, in the encrypted way only.
 Such topics must be configured in the replication service as "secure topics":

 .. code:: yaml